 Since it’s a finger-foods feast I planned to make deviled eggs to go with our no-utensils-required cuisine.
 But I didn’t want to make plain ole ordinary deviled eggs, oh no. This is RANCHFEST!
 I wanted deviled eggs with a Texas KICK!

 Then morning of RanchFest I peeled those eggs using my method for easier peeling for fresh boiled eggs.
 Then I cut them in half and scooped the yolks into a bowl.

 DANG we love this pico-making thing!
 We roughly cut tomatoes in half, onions in quarters & drop everything in, squeeze a lime for juice.
 Then we just give it a few spins and BOOM!
-Homemade Pico de Gallo!
+Homemade Pico de Gallo in minutes!

 He left the jalapeno out of this first batch so the ramped-up deviled eggs would be palatable to all guests regardless of their tolerance for spiciness.
 A few healthy dollops of this pico will go into my deviled egg filling.

-Back to those deviled eggs – I mashed the cooked yolks in a bowl, stirred in a couple of healthy whoppin’ spoonfuls of pico de gallo until I liked the color, seasoned with salt, pepper & paprika and added just enough homemade mayonnaise to bind it all together.
+Back to those deviled eggs.
+I mashed the cooked yolks in a bowl, stirred in a couple of healthy whoppin’ spoonfuls of pico de gallo until I liked the color.
+Then I seasoned with salt, pepper & paprika and added just enough homemade mayonnaise to bind it all together.

 Everyone loves deviled eggs and they’re always gobbled up at any gathering when I’ve brought them before.
 But THESE deviled eggs were the hit of the party!!